Br3nda/drupal-module-comment_upload/README.txt

   types.
 Use the edit links on Administer >> Content management >> Content types (admin/content/node-type) to access these pages.

+- Display of images is governed by the Image attachments on comments setting.

+  - Display as attachments will include images in the attachments table.
+  - Display as full image will add the entire image below the comment.

+  If you install imagecache (http://drupal.org/project/imagecache) you will see additional 'Display via imagecache preset [presetname] options for any preset you have created.

+  This is useful to ensure your page is not distorted by overly large images.

 - Comment upload provides two permissions:

   - "upload files to comments"